magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 - If an object have pointer member inside, write copy constructor, destructor.
 - Default float type is `double`, use `float a = 5.5f`.
-- Header or inline?  (the later copys whole function body into the area where the function is called).
+- Header or inline?  (the latter copies whole function body into the area where the function is called).
 - `constexpr` and `static` are independent of each other. `static` defines the object's lifetime during execution; `constexpr` specifies the object should be available during compilation.
-- Always make sure that you profile is actually meaningful in a releases because you're not gonna be shipping code in debug anyway
+- Always make sure that you profile is actually meaningful in a release because you're not going to be shipping code in debug anyway
 - You should 100% use smart pointers if you are doing serious work.

 ## Assembly